-Security Ownership by Certain Beneficial Owners and Management of Spectrum from the board of directors effective April 1, 2004 is the owner of 2,737,499 shares (5.9%) of common stock, beneficially and of record.
+Security Ownership by Certain Beneficial Owners and Management of Spectrum

+Excluding Spectrum's management, there is only one beneficial owner of more than 5% of Spectrum's common stock outstanding.
+Mr. John R. Battendieri, a non-executive Director of Spectrum until his resignation from the board of directors effective April 1, 2004 is the owner of 2,737,499 shares (5.9%) of common stock, beneficially and of record.
 The address of Mr. Battendieri is in care of Running Stream Food and Beverage, P.O.
 Box 1385, Soquel, California.